 I have enjoyed working for various mental health agencies and have extensive experience in several areas of counseling.
 I am a Licensed Professional Counselor, in the states of Mississippi, Colorado, Georgia, North Carolina, Louisiana and a Licensed Clinical Professional Counselor in the state of Nevada.
 I have worked with individuals, couples, families and groups.
 I have worked with children as young as 4 to adults up to age 101!
 I have assisted clients who struggle with symptoms of anxiety, depression, addiction, trauma, relational and self-esteem issues.
 I am a mother of seven, including a son on the autism spectrum.
 My counseling style is person-centered.
 I believe in treating everyone with respect and unconditional positive regard.
 I will devise a plan of treatment created specifically for you.
 My personal life experiences, in addition to my education and work history, help me to empower individuals to overcome difficult emotional obstacles.
 I know that asking for help can be difficult.
 Congratulations on taking that first step.
 I am looking forward to hearing from you and guiding you through the therapeutic process.

-I am licensed in North Carolina with 4 years of professional work experience.
+I am licensed in South Carolina with 4 years of professional work experience.
 I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & motivation, self esteem, and confidence.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 How can a counselor support you?